scalazone/monix/topics/monix-task-foundations/basicconcurrency.md

 With an _asynchronous_ operation, the operation starts on one thread, but at some point it might be rescheduled and continue execution on a different thread.
-The asynchronous operation consists of synchronous steps.
+An asynchronous operation may consist of a series of synchronous steps.

 The point at which a synchronous step is about to be rescheduled is called an _asynchronous boundary_.